Will-Swinson/os-scheduler-atlas/docs/OS_Scheduler_Simulator_PRD.md

 ### 6. Containerization
 - Dockerfile for backend.
-- Dockerfile for Mongo.
+- PostgreSQL service in docker-compose.
-- `docker-compose.yml` to run both locally.
+- `docker-compose.yml` to run backend + database locally.

 ### 7. Testing
 - Unit tests (Pytest for backend, Catch2 for C++).